dojo/dapi/README.md

 Legacy API documentation:
 -------------------------
-The documentation parser for DOJO was redeveloped after version 1.7 and the previous API viewer relied on the legacy documentation parser's output.
+The documentation parser for Dojo was redeveloped after version 1.7 and the previous API viewer relied on the legacy documentation parser's output.
 The PHP API viewer also contained a *spider* option; it's function was to create static API documentation for *offline* viewing e.g. no app server.
-This application does not intend to support generating API documentation for legacy i.e. pre 1.8, versions of DOJO.
+This application does not intend to support generating API documentation for legacy i.e. pre 1.8, versions of Dojo.
 It will however, support __viewing__ legacy versions of API documentation.
 There is therefore a caveat if you need to provide API docs for *legacy* versions, you must generate them with the legacy API viewer and manually copy them to API directory.
 This viewer (the node.js viewer) is configurable such that context paths can be configured according to your requirements, however if you need to use legacy API docs you will have to generate them first (using the PHP viewer) with the correct context path.